6 Questions to Qualify a Grocery eCommerce Delivery

 - Are customers offered your private label items and prepared goods that they have come to trust?

 For you, these are the most profitable elements of your store.
-For your customer, they are typically the best value.
+For your customers, they are typically the best value.
 Taking these off the grocery list and offering only name brand products is not in the best interests of your customers, does not foster brand loyalty and can be detrimental to your bottom line.

 - Are you in control of the grocery picking?